New Mouse in the House: Zero-Point Security Training Joins the Fortra Family

 The REST API was a major feature of the 4.12 release and forms part of a broader ongoing change in the Cobalt Strike ecosystem.
 Therefore, we wanted to dedicate a blog post to explain the rationale behind it, discuss the architecture, and provide hands-on examples to get our customers up and running.

-In addition to this blog, we will release a blog with more extensive examples that showcase the benefits of the REST API shortly, including an MCP server for integrating Cobalt Strike with the Claude LLM.
+In addition to this blog, we have released a blog with more extensive examples that showcase the benefits of the REST API shortly, including an MCP server for integrating Cobalt Strike with the Claude LLM.

 Our Motivation